emc-openstack/vnx-direct-driver/README_FC.md

 Navisphere CLI needs to be installed in all the Cinder nodes in an OpenStack deployment.

 * For Ubuntu x64, DEB is available in [EMC OpenStack Github](https://github.com/emc-openstack/naviseccli).
-* For all other variants of Linux, Navisphere CLI is available at [EMC Support](https://support.emc.com/downloads/5890_Navisphere-Agents-CLI---Linux).
+* For all other variants of Linux, Navisphere CLI is available at [Downloads for VNX2 Series](https://support.emc.com/downloads/36656_VNX2-Series) or [Downloads for VNX1 Series](https://support.emc.com/downloads/12781_VNX1-Series).

 ### Install Cinder driver